sc000ter/sc000ter.github.io/_posts/2019-07-24 Identity part 2.md

 # Identity, part 2
 Now that we've seen the basic attributes of users, let's explore our application-specific attributes of our users.
 Where should this data reside?
 Should it be in the user store?
 Should it live in its own database?

-Since this data will most likely include preferences such as cuisine, restaurants, favorite meals, etc., it makes sense to kee the why]p this data in a separate schema or data store.
+Since this data will most likely include preferences such as cuisine, restaurants, favorite meals, etc., it makes sense to keep this data in a separate schema or data store.

 Now that we have decided to store user preferences in its own place, now comes a little bit of DDD discussion.
 I've referred to the concept of "Bounded Context" before, but what does that look like implementation-wise?